 The scope of practice for an Optician will vary from one State to another depending upon the laws that govern the practice of Opticianry in that State.
-There has been political movements by Optician societies to try and get State laws changed to allow them to perform the procedure to check the prescription needed for a persons eyeglasses, called a refraction, independent of a supervising Optometrist or Ophthalmologist.
+There has been political movements by Optician societies trying to get State laws changed which would allow them to perform the procedure which checks the prescription needed for a person's eyeglasses, called a refraction, independent of a supervising Optometrist or Ophthalmologist.
 Currently, we know of no State laws that allow this though.

 The primary duties of an optician include: